• Hungarian Language

 • Drooling Tendency: The Tahitian Dog is a perfect example of a low drooling tendency.

-• Stinkiness: The Tahitian Dog has a low chance of bad smell.
+• Stinkiness Rating: The Tahitian Dog has a low chance of bad smell.

-• Watchdog Ability: Tahitian Dog dogs are good watchdogs.
+• Watchdog Rating: Tahitian Dog dogs are good watchdogs.

-• Mouthiness: Tahitian Dog dogs have a lower than average tendency to nip, chew, playbite, or herd people.
+• Mouthing Tendency: Tahitian Dog dogs have a lower than average tendency to nip, chew, playbite, or herd people.

 • Dog Friendly: Tahitian Dog dogs are dog-friendly dogs.